ChristianPredoianu/demo-store/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-A user can navigate around the site, choose an avaliable category, add products to cart, remove from cart, filter products, use a contact form (Validation + front-end only), search for products.
+A user can navigate around the site, choose an avaliable category, add products to cart (products in cart are also stored in localstorage.), remove from cart, filter products, use a contact form (Validation + front-end only), search for products, scroll to top component that shows after scroling down on the website.